Dumaguete City, Philippines

 When we asked people about industries and career opportunities in Dumaguete City, they reponded:

 "Foreigners in Dumaguete City often work as English teachers, given the high demand for English language instruction in the country.
 Some also find employment in the tourism industry, working in hotels, resorts, or travel agencies.
 Others may work in the city's growing IT and business process outsourcing sectors, particularly if they have specialized skills in these areas.
 There are also foreigners who work as dive instructors or marine conservationists, given the city's proximity to renowned diving spots.
-Additionally, some foreigners in Dumaguete City are retirees who run small businesses, such as restaurants or bars," explained one expat living in Dumaguete City, Philippines.
+Additionally, some foreigners in Dumaguete City are retirees who run small businesses, such as restaurants or bars," said one expat in Dumaguete City.

 What is life like in Dumaguete City?